[Opinion] EU should not rush investment deal with China

 China still does not pledge to open public markets, for instance.
 Despite Chinese government procurement totalling hundreds of billions each year, European companies will not be treated equally in public tenders.

-China refuses to sign the International Procurement Agreement.
+China refuses to sign the WTO Government Procurement Agreement.
 Europe also failed to make Beijing accept an investment court system for handling investor disputes and level playing field clauses are unlikely to capture issues such as pervasive indirect subsidies.

 One of the main problems is that the commitments to improve labour rights remain vague.
 They don't include critical commitments with regard to forced labour, the right to association and are still open to further negotiations.